philsturgeon/phptherightway-book/README.md

 joined in to write a bunch of content, and help keep on top of pull requests.
-He also wrote this conversion script to turn phptherightway.com content into the [LeanPub book], which is available entirely for free, or an optional donation, 100% of which goes to EFF.
+He also wrote this conversion script to turn phptherightway.com content into the [LeanPub book], which is available entirely for free, or an optional donation, 100% of which goes to PHP Women.
 Josh and Phil get nothing.

 Josh approves of this book.